visheshrwl/Uber-like/.github/ISSUE_TEMPLATE/new_integration.md

 ---
-name: 🔗 New Integration Request
+name: "\U0001F517 New Integration Request"
 about: Propose a new integration (Kafka, Redis, etc.)
 title: "[INTEGRATION] "
-labels: "integration"
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **Integration Description**